opnsense/docs/source/manual/how-tos/dynamic_routing_bgp.rst

    More complex setups like announcing provider independant address spaces or using the OPNsense as ISP router are out of scope for this setup guide.
 These setups must be created and maintained by BGP experts.
 Since BGP has no built-in automatic safety mechanisms, an invalid configuraton can disrupt global internet routing (e.g., announcing the wrong networks or subnet masks).
-This can get you sanctioned by RIPE and other RIRs.

 Network Diagram
 ------------------------------------------